-A beacon for the community with a traditional clock tower and public plaza, this project sits on a prominent site near the southern end of a pedestrian-friendly downtown.
+A beacon for the community with a traditional clock tower and public plaza, the Delafield Public Library + City Hall project sits on a prominent site near the southern end of a pedestrian-friendly downtown.
 The design reflects the functions housed within and is a civic hub and destination for the community.

 The two-story renovation houses administration functions along with a shared municipal-court and council chambers.
 The two-story lobby space links the single story Library addition with the two-story renovated City Hall.